Skip to Content

 • Full approval of the VOC Reasonably Available Control Technology (RACT) demonstrations for the one-hour and 1997 eight-hour ozone standards.

-• A statement that all control measures and reductions relied upon to demonstrate attainment have been approved by the EPA.
+• A statement that all control measures and reductions relied upon to demonstrate attainment have been approved by EPA.

-On March 10, 2010, the TCEQ adopted the DFW RACT, Chapter 117 Rule, and Contingency Plan SIP Revision to: (1) address several CTGs issued by the EPA between 2006 and 2008, (2) expand a specific exemption from NOX control requirements and demonstrate that the expansion would not interfere with attainment, and (3) revise the contingency measure plan to reflect the two rule changes included with the 2007 DFW attainment demonstration SIP revision.
+On March 10, 2010, TCEQ adopted the DFW RACT, Chapter 117 Rule, and Contingency Plan SIP Revision to: (1) address several CTGs issued by EPA between 2006 and 2008, (2) expand a specific exemption from NOX control requirements and demonstrate that the expansion would not interfere with attainment, and (3) revise the contingency measure plan to reflect the two rule changes included with the 2007 DFW attainment demonstration SIP revision.
 Based on the revised RACT analysis, the offset lithographic rules that had been contingency measures for the area were made full control measures and were removed from the contingency plan.
 Emissions reductions from fleet turnover that were not already used for the contingency plan were used to replace the reductions removed from the contingency plan from adoption of offset lithographic controls and expansion of the NOX control exemption.

-On August 10, 2010, the TCEQ adopted the Environmental Speed Limit (ESL) Control Strategy Conversion to a TCM SIP Revision .
+On August 10, 2010, TCEQ adopted the Environmental Speed Limit (ESL) Control Strategy Conversion to a TCM SIP Revision .
 Conversion of the DFW-area ESL strategy to a TCM was made to allow increased flexibility for local air quality planners to change ESLs in the area.
 With adoption of this SIP revision, future changes to ESLs may be accomplished through a TCM substitution process, which is the responsibility of local air quality planners, instead of through a formal revision of the DFW SIP.
 The conversion of the ESL strategy to a TCM is consistent with the MVEB submitted in the 2007 DFW attainment demonstration SIP revision.

-On December 7, 2011, the TCEQ adopted the 2011 DFW 1997 Eight-Hour Ozone Attainment Demonstration SIP Revision and the 2011 DFW 1997 Eight-Hour Ozone RFP SIP Revision .
+On December 7, 2011, TCEQ adopted the 2011 DFW 1997 Eight-Hour Ozone Attainment Demonstration SIP Revision and the 2011 DFW 1997 Eight-Hour Ozone RFP SIP Revision .
 The 2011 attainment demonstration SIP revision demonstrated that the state’s control strategy would result in the area’s attainment of the 1997 eight-hour ozone standard by 2012, the attainment year for serious nonattainment areas.
-As required by the EPA, the 2011 attainment demonstration SIP revision included an MVEB, a VOC and NOX RACT analysis, a RACM analysis, and a contingency plan.
+As required by EPA, the 2011 attainment demonstration SIP revision included an MVEB, a VOC and NOX RACT analysis, a RACM analysis, and a contingency plan.
 The 2011 attainment demonstration SIP revision also described revisions to 30 TAC Chapter 115, Subchapter E and 30 TAC Chapter 115, Subchapter B, Division 1.
-The 2011 attainment demonstration SIP revision used the EPA’s Motor Vehicle Emissions Simulator (MOVES) model to develop the on-road mobile emissions inventory and attainment year MVEB.
+The 2011 attainment demonstration SIP revision used EPA’s Motor Vehicle Emissions Simulator (MOVES) model to develop the on-road mobile emissions inventory and attainment year MVEB.

 The 2011 RFP SIP revision demonstrated that an emissions reduction of at least 3% per year would occur between milestone years 2011 and 2012.
 The 2011 RFP SIP revision established baseline emission levels, calculated reduction targets, identified control strategies to meet emission target levels, and tracked actual emission reductions against established emissions growth.
 The 2011 RFP SIP revision also included an MVEB for each milestone year as well as a contingency plan.
-As with the 2011 attainment demonstration SIP revision, the 2011 RFP SIP revision used the EPA’s MOVES model to develop the base year and milestone year on-road mobile emissions inventories and the milestone year MVEBs.
-The EPA published final approval of the 2011 DFW RFP SIP revision on November 12, 2014 ( 79 FR 67068 ).
+As with the 2011 attainment demonstration SIP revision, the 2011 RFP SIP revision used EPA’s MOVES model to develop the base year and milestone year on-road mobile emissions inventories and the milestone year MVEBs.
+EPA published final approval of the 2011 DFW RFP SIP revision on November 12, 2014 ( 79 FR 67068 ).

-On May 20, 2014, the Sierra Club filed a lawsuit against the EPA for failure to take final action on certain DFW SIP submittals for the 1997 eight-hour ozone standard, and for failure to reclassify the DFW area for failing to attain the 1997 eight-hour ozone standard by the June 15, 2013 attainment date.
+On May 20, 2014, the Sierra Club filed a lawsuit against EPA for failure to take final action on certain DFW SIP submittals for the 1997 eight-hour ozone standard, and for failure to reclassify the DFW area for failing to attain the 1997 eight-hour ozone standard by the June 15, 2013 attainment date.
 On November 7, 2014, notice of a proposed consent decree was published in the Federal Register to address the Sierra Club’s lawsuit ( 79 FR 66368 ) and was entered with the court on January 23, 2015.
-The consent decree provided that the EPA propose a determination of whether the area attained the 1997 eight-hour ozone NAAQS within 15 days after the entry of the consent decree with the court.
-The EPA published a proposal to reclassify the serious DFW nonattainment area to severe for the 1997 eight-hour ozone standard on February 17, 2015 ( 80 FR 8274 ).
+The consent decree provided that EPA propose a determination of whether the area attained the 1997 eight-hour ozone NAAQS within 15 days after the entry of the consent decree with the court.
+EPA published a proposal to reclassify the serious DFW nonattainment area to severe for the 1997 eight-hour ozone standard on February 17, 2015 ( 80 FR 8274 ).
 However, the consent decree provided that if the 1997 eight-hour ozone standard was revoked and effective prior to finalization of the reclassification, the reclassification would not be finalized.
 The 1997 eight-hour ozone standard was revoked for all purposes in the EPA’s final 2008 ozone standard SIP requirements rule which was published on March 6, 2015 ( 80 FR 12264 ).
 The effective date of the revocation was April 6, 2015 and the reclassification was not finalized.

-The consent decree also provided that the EPA take action on the outstanding 2011 DFW 1997 Eight-Hour Ozone Attainment Demonstration SIP Revision by August 31, 2015.
-On April 28, 2015, the EPA published a proposal to disapprove the DFW serious area attainment demonstration SIP revision for the 1997 eight-hour ozone NAAQS ( 80 FR 23487 ).
-In the same notice, the EPA also proposed to determine that the DFW area is currently attaining the 1997 ozone NAAQS based on 2012 through 2014 monitoring data.
+The consent decree also provided that EPA take action on the outstanding 2011 DFW 1997 Eight-Hour Ozone Attainment Demonstration SIP Revision by August 31, 2015.
+On April 28, 2015, EPA published a proposal to disapprove the DFW serious area attainment demonstration SIP revision for the 1997 eight-hour ozone NAAQS ( 80 FR 23487 ).
+In the same notice, EPA also proposed to determine that the DFW area is currently attaining the 1997 ozone NAAQS based on 2012 through 2014 monitoring data.
 Upon finalization of this proposed determination, the requirements for the DFW area to submit an attainment demonstration, a reasonable further progress (RFP) plan, contingency measures, and other planning SIPs related to attainment of the 1997 ozone NAAQS would be suspended for so long as the area continues to attain the 1997 eight-hour ozone NAAQS.
-On September 1, 2015, the EPA finalized the determination of attainment for the DFW 1997 eight-hour ozone nonattainment area ( 80 FR 52630 ).
+On September 1, 2015, EPA finalized the determination of attainment for the DFW 1997 eight-hour ozone nonattainment area ( 80 FR 52630 ).
 A revised serious area attainment demonstration for the 1997 eight-hour ozone standard will not be required due to the EPA’s determination of attainment.

-In the EPA’s 2008 ozone standard SIP requirements rule, the EPA included a mechanism for lifting anti-backsliding obligations under a revoked ozone NAAQS, which are not lifted by a determination of attainment.
+In EPA’s 2008 ozone standard SIP requirements rule, EPA included a mechanism for lifting anti-backsliding obligations under a revoked ozone NAAQS, which are not lifted by a determination of attainment.
 According to the rule, a state can provide a showing, termed a redesignation substitute, based on FCAA, §107(d)(3)(E) redesignation.
-The TCEQ submitted a DFW Redesignation Substitute demonstration for the one-hour and 1997 eight-hour ozone standards to the EPA in the form of a letter and attached report on August 18, 2015.
-On November 8, 2016, the EPA published its final approval of the DFW area redesignation substitute for the one-hour ozone and 1997 eight-hour ozone NAAQS ( 81 FR 78688 ).
+TCEQ submitted a DFW Redesignation Substitute demonstration for the one-hour and 1997 eight-hour ozone standards to EPA in the form of a letter and attached report on August 18, 2015.
+On November 8, 2016, EPA published its final approval of the DFW area redesignation substitute for the one-hour ozone and 1997 eight-hour ozone NAAQS ( 81 FR 78688 ).
 The effective date of the rule is December 8, 2016.

-On March 27, 2019, the commission adopted the DFW Redesignation Request and Maintenance Plan for the One-Hour and 1997 Eight-Hour Ozone Standards SIP Revision on March 27, 2019 in response to the South Coast Air Quality Management District vs. EPA, 882 F.3d 1138 (D.C.
+On March 27, 2019, the commission adopted the DFW Redesignation Request and Maintenance Plan for the One-Hour and 1997 Eight-Hour Ozone Standards SIP Revision in response to the South Coast Air Quality Management District vs. EPA, 882 F.3d 1138 (D.C.
 Cir.
 2018) ruling.
-The SIP revision was submitted to the EPA on April 5, 2019 and includes a request that the DFW area be formally redesignated to attainment for the 1997 eight-hour ozone NAAQS.
-On April 6, 2020, the EPA published final action on the SIP revision ( 85 FR 19096 ).
+The SIP revision was submitted to EPA on April 5, 2019 and includes a request that the DFW area be formally redesignated to attainment for the 1997 eight-hour ozone NAAQS.
+On April 6, 2020, EPA published final action on the SIP revision ( 85 FR 19096 ).
 The final rule terminates all anti-backsliding obligations for the DFW area for the 1997 eight-hour ozone NAAQS and approves the maintenance plan.
-The action did not redesignate the area to attainment, because the EPA has taken the position that it lacks the authority to redesignate areas to attainment under revoked standards.
+The action did not redesignate the area to attainment, because EPA has taken the position that it lacks the authority to redesignate areas to attainment under revoked standards.

 One-Hour Ozone Standard

-The 1990 FCAA Amendments authorized the EPA to designate areas failing to meet the NAAQS for ozone as nonattainment and to classify them according to severity.
-The EPA designated four DFW area counties (Dallas, Denton, Collin, and Tarrant) moderate nonattainment of the one-hour standard of 0.12 ppm.
-In September 1994, the TCEQ submitted to the EPA an attainment demonstration SIP revision focused on controlling VOC emissions.
+The 1990 FCAA Amendments authorized EPA to designate areas failing to meet the NAAQS for ozone as nonattainment and to classify them according to severity.
+EPA designated four DFW area counties (Dallas, Denton, Collin, and Tarrant) moderate nonattainment of the one-hour standard of 0.12 ppm.
+In September 1994, TCEQ submitted to EPA an attainment demonstration SIP revision focused on controlling VOC emissions.
 The DFW area did not attain the one-hour ozone standard by the November 15, 1996 attainment deadline.

-On February 18, 1998, the EPA reclassified the four-county area to serious nonattainment, with a new attainment deadline of November 15, 1999.
-The TCEQ submitted a 9% rate-of-progress SIP revision to the EPA, but there was not enough time to implement rules to achieve necessary reductions by the attainment deadline.
-In April 2000, the TCEQ adopted a full attainment demonstration including rules to attain the one-hour standard.
+On February 18, 1998, EPA reclassified the four-county area to serious nonattainment, with a new attainment deadline of November 15, 1999.
+TCEQ submitted a 9% rate-of-progress SIP revision to EPA, but there was not enough time to implement rules to achieve necessary reductions by the attainment deadline.
+In April 2000, TCEQ adopted a full attainment demonstration including rules to attain the one-hour standard.
 That attainment demonstration SIP revision took into account the importance of local reductions in emissions of NOX and the transport of ozone and its precursors (NOX and VOC) from the HGB area.
-Based on photochemical modeling demonstrating that ozone and precursors transported from HGB were impacting DFW area ozone concentrations, the TCEQ requested an extension of the DFW area's attainment date to November 15, 2007.
+Based on photochemical modeling demonstrating that ozone and precursors transported from HGB were impacting DFW area ozone concentrations, TCEQ requested an extension of the DFW area's attainment date to November 15, 2007.

-In July 1997, the EPA announced a revised NAAQS for ground-level ozone.
-The EPA phased out and replaced the previous one-hour standard with an eight-hour standard to protect public health against longer exposure to this air pollutant.
+In July 1997, EPA announced a revised NAAQS for ground-level ozone.
+EPA phased out and replaced the previous one-hour standard with an eight-hour standard to protect public health against longer exposure to this air pollutant.
 EPA rules (Phase I) implementing the new eight-hour standard and revoking the one-hour standard ( 69 FR 23951 ) were issued in April 2004.
 Designated nonattainment area classifications determined what one-hour ozone requirements remained in effect.
 Areas not attaining the one-hour standard, including DFW, were required to comply with the one-hour standard until attained.
 The four DFW area counties remained subject to the one-hour standard.

-The EPA does not redesignate areas under a revoked standard, but may issue determinations of attainment, which allow areas to suspend requirements for additional SIP-submission requirements under the one-hour standard.
-On October 16, 2008, the EPA issued a determination that the DFW four-county one-hour ozone area had attained the one-hour NAAQS based on verified 2004 through 2006 monitoring data, further supported by data from 2007 and 2008 ( 73 FR 61357 ).
+EPA does not redesignate areas under a revoked standard, but may issue determinations of attainment, which allow areas to suspend requirements for additional SIP-submission requirements under the one-hour standard.
+On October 16, 2008, EPA issued a determination that the DFW four-county one-hour ozone area had attained the one-hour NAAQS based on verified 2004 through 2006 monitoring data, further supported by data from 2007 and 2008 ( 73 FR 61357 ).
 Requirements for this area to submit an attainment demonstration or 5% increment-of-progress plan, an RFP plan, contingency measures, and other planning SIP revisions related to one-hour ozone NAAQS attainment are suspended as long as the area continues to meet the standard.

-In the EPA’s 2008 ozone standard SIP requirements rule, the EPA included a mechanism for lifting anti-backsliding obligations under a revoked ozone NAAQS, which are not lifted by a determination of attainment.
+In EPA’s 2008 ozone standard SIP requirements rule, EPA included a mechanism for lifting anti-backsliding obligations under a revoked ozone NAAQS, which are not lifted by a determination of attainment.
 According to the rule, a state can provide a showing, termed a redesignation substitute, based on FCAA, §107(d)(3)(E) redesignation.
-The TCEQ submitted a DFW redesignation substitute demonstration for the one-hour and 1997 eight-hour ozone standards to the EPA in the form of a letter and attached report on August 18, 2015.
-On November 8, 2016, the EPA published its final approval of the DFW area redesignation substitute for the one-hour ozone and 1997 eight-hour ozone NAAQS ( 81 FR 78688 ).
+TCEQ submitted a DFW redesignation substitute demonstration for the one-hour and 1997 eight-hour ozone standards to EPA in the form of a letter and attached report on August 18, 2015.
+On November 8, 2016, EPA published its final approval of the DFW area redesignation substitute for the one-hour ozone and 1997 eight-hour ozone NAAQS ( 81 FR 78688 ).
 The effective date of the rule is December 8, 2016.

-On April 5, 2019, the TCEQ submitted the DFW Redesignation Request and Maintenance Plan for the One-Hour and 1997 Eight-Hour Ozone Standards SIP Revision to the EPA in response to the South Coast Air Quality Management District vs. EPA, 882 F.3d 1138 (D.C.
+On April 5, 2019, TCEQ submitted the DFW Redesignation Request and Maintenance Plan for the One-Hour and 1997 Eight-Hour Ozone Standards SIP Revision to EPA in response to the South Coast Air Quality Management District vs. EPA, 882 F.3d 1138 (D.C.
 Cir.
 2018) ruling.
 The SIP revision includes a request that the DFW area be formally redesignated to attainment for the one-hour ozone NAAQS.
-On April 6, 2020, the EPA published final action on the SIP revision ( 85 FR 19096 ).
+On April 6, 2020, EPA published final action on the SIP revision ( 85 FR 19096 ).
 The final rule terminates all anti-backsliding obligations for the DFW area for the one-hour ozone NAAQS and approves the maintenance plan.
-The action did not redesignate the area to attainment, because the EPA has taken the position that it lacks the authority to redesignate areas to attainment under revoked standards.
+The action did not redesignate the area to attainment, because EPA has taken the position that it lacks the authority to redesignate areas to attainment under revoked standards.

 Comprehensive History of the Texas SIP